 "Letter Form" reports must be made anytime an employee is suspected of criminal activity.

 Amendments to the existing record of the licensee must be posted through the Nationwide Mortgage Licensing System (NMLS).
-Frequent changes requiring reporting include the following, and additional information and links may be found on the Mortgage Forms & Applications page.
+Frequent changes requiring reporting include the following.

 Under the requirements of the Federal SAFE Act, all state mortgage licensees must submit a report of condition as required by NMLS.
 The NMLS Mortgage Call Report (MCR) was developed by state regulators to meet this requirement.

 The MCR is required to be completed by (1) all state licensed companies and (ii) companies employing state licensed mortgage loan originators (MLOs).
 Companies must submit at least their application and origination activity information on a quarterly basis.

 If you held a state license or employed state licensed MLOs during a reporting period, you must complete the NMLS Mortgage Call Report, even if you had no origination activity during the period.

 What telemarketing activities require a license for a company that solicits and sells mortgage leads?

 The requirement for a license depends on the information taken, which might be an "application" for state licensing purposes.
 The following information applies to "telemarketing" - whether the information is obtained via standard phone solicitations, or through internet lead generation.

 - Telemarketers who accept applications for loans on their own initiative from consumers and without a contract from a licensee for sale of the contact to licensees are required to be licensed under the Act.

 - Telemarketers who contact Georgia consumers and generate a list of potential residential mortgage contracts under a written contract from a licensee are not required to be licensed, provided: